JoyKrishnaMondal/LessBuild/ReadMe.md

 The first three arguments are flags for :

 1. Initial Compilation *regardless* of file change.
-2. Should I set up a watch ?
+2. passing `true` sets up watches
-3. Should I do a cleanup on exit ?
+3. passing `true` does a clean up for compiled files.

 The last two arguments specify the path for save for compiled files and lookup for source files in that order - for default its the directory where the script is being run from.